Financial Aid FAQs

 I want to change colleges; what is the process of transferring my records?

 The first step is to have the intended college selected on your FAFSA applications.
 If the intended college is under the Peralta Community College District (PCCD), change your major to the one listed under that college and inform the other PCCD college to start transferring your records to the home college.
 If the college is not under the Peralta Community College District, you would need to add the intended college on your FAFSA and contact that intended college for further steps.

 I’ve thought about financial aid before, but I don’t want to have a big debt hanging over my head when I leave college.
 Can I get financial aid now that I don’t have to pay back later?

 Most financial aid is money that doesn’t have to be repaid.
 Grants, part-time employment and scholarships make up a large portion of annual aid received by students at most colleges or universities.
 If you apply early, chances are that a significant amount of your financial need can be met with aid that doesn’t have to be repaid.

 I’ve been out of school a long time.
 I’m not ready to be a full-time student, but I still need help with college costs.
 Is there any aid for me?

 You don’t have to be a full-time student to receive financial aid.
 At California community colleges, there is no unit requirement for enrollment fee waivers through the Board of Governor Fee Waiver Program.
-To receive assistance from the state and federal programs, you can take as few as six units and still qualify for financial aid.
+To receive assistance from the state and federal programs, the minimum required units is dependent on your Expected Family Contribution (EFC).

 I am not a high school graduate.
 Can I still get financial aid?